cinghie/wordpress-starter-pack/wp-content/plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.14.0 : Update now to be able to duplicate your slideshow
+* 3.15.0 : Update now to use the updated search and slideshow selector